BenAgro314/engsci_vault/BME205/BME205 Week 7 Review.md

 ##### Adaptation to sustained stimulation

-- some receptors diminish the extent of their depolarization despite sustained stimulus strength: **adaptation**
+- some receptors diminish the extent of their depolarization (of receptor potential or generator potential) despite sustained stimulus strength: **adaptation**
 - **tonic receptors**:
 	- to not adapt at all or adapt slowly
 	- important when continual information about the stimulus is nessecary